cjacker/wl-find-cursor/README.md

 It will show a semi-transparent red square with size 400, the duration is 2 second.

-Usually you should bind it with a hot key such as `Super+m`, for example, for sway:
+Usually you may bind it with a hot key such as `Super+m`, for example, for sway:

 ```
 bindsym $mod+m exec wl-find-cursor
 ```

-You can also use it with other tools such as grim and slurp:
+You can also use it with other tools to locate the cursor quickly such as grim and slurp:

 ```
 wl-find-cursor && grim -g "$(slurp -d)"